MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -RemoteRoutingAddress
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RemoteRoutingAddress parameter specifies the SMTP address of the mailbox in the service that's associated with this mail-enabled user.

-You shouldn't have to change the remote routing address if the address was automatically configured by Exchange when the mail-enabled user and its associated mailbox in the service were created.

-!!!
-Exchange Server 2016

 The RemoteRoutingAddress parameter specifies the SMTP address of the mailbox in the service that's associated with this mail user.

 You shouldn't have to change the remote routing address if the address was automatically configured by Exchange when the mail user and its associated mailbox in the service were created.

 ```yaml
 Type: ProxyAddress